Food & Food Services

 At school by

-- Doing year nine work experience with an employer in regional Eat, Stay and Tour Careers.
+- Doing a year 10 work experience with an employer in regional Eat, Stay and Tour Careers.

 - Enrolling in the VET in Schools Certificate II in Cookery, Hospitality, Tourism where you study part time at TAFE.
 If you secure a school based traineeship with a local employer, you can complete your year 12 and spend one or two days a week with your employer.
 You could graduate with year 12, a Certificate 11 in hospitality, and the equivalent of up to one year of your apprenticeship completed.